1x-eng/tomatick/readme.md

 ### Usage

-- Run it, `go run main.go` from repo root.
+- Run it, `go run main.go` from repo root OR `go build` from repo root, and use the executable.
 - Follow interactive prompts, and enjoy :wave: